 Getting Started In Craft Services Pt.
 3: Specialist Or Generalist?

-Those of us in craft services generally don’t refer to ourselves as specialists or generalists.
-Nonetheless, in practice some of us are specialists and some are generalists.
+Those of us in the freelance craft services business generally don’t refer to ourselves as specialists or generalists.
+However, in practice, some providers of craft services are specialists and some are generalists.

-It’s really a matter of personal preference so lets take a look at the differences between the two.
+It’s really a matter of the craft services provider’s personal preference.
+Let’s take a look at the differences between the two so that you may decide which one you would like to be.

-A craft service specialist is someone who provides craft services exclusively to either movie, television, music, video, commercial, or corporate productions.
+A freelance craft services specialist is someone who provides craft services exclusively to either movie, television, music, video, commercial, or corporate productions.

 The Pros Of Specializing

-One of the advantages of being a craft service specialist is that you can become very adept at knowing the best kinds of food and times to serve to a particular type of production crew.
+One of the advantages of being a freelance craft services provider who’s a specialist is that you can become very adept at knowing the best kinds of food and times to serve to a particular type of production crew.
 Believe it or not, all production crews do not behave the same.

 For example, on some of the television and commercial productions that I’ve worked on the crews would take breaks at pre-set times whereas movie crews do not take communal breaks.